Disability for OCD

 Contact a Social Security Disability Lawyer for Assistance

-The Social Security Disability attorneys at Phillips Disability are experienced at helping claimants pursue disability benefits for their mental health disorders.
+The Social Security Disability attorneys at Dayes Law Firm PC are experienced at helping claimants pursue disability benefits for their mental health disorders.
 We can assist you with your application or appeal and help ensure your application accurately shows how debilitating your condition is.

 We offer a free consultation to discuss your claim and work on a contingency fee basis, so you will not owe us anything unless we help you get your claim approved.